Envirometrix/PredictiveSoilMapping/01-Introduction.md

 organisms acting on parent material, with topography or local relief exerting a modifying influence and with time required for soil-forming processes to act.
-For the most part, soils are the same wherever all elements of the five factors are the same.
-Under similar environments in different places, soils are similar.
+For the most part, soils are the same wherever all elements of these five factors are the same.
+Under similar environments in different places, soils are expected to be similar.
 This regularity permits prediction of the location of many different kinds of soil”* [@SSDS1993].
 @Hudson2000SSSAJ considers that this *soil-landscape paradigm* provides the fundamental scientific basis for soil survey.